freqtrade/freqtrade/docs/docker_quickstart.md

     # Create configuration - Requires answering interactive questions
     docker-compose run --rm freqtrade new-config --config user_data/config.json
     ```

     !!!
-Warning
-        You should not use the default image name - this can result in conflicting names between local and dockerhub and should therefore be avoided.
+Note "Change your docker Image"
+        You have to change the docker image in the docker-compose file for your arm64 build to work properly.
+        ``` yml
+        image: freqtradeorg/freqtrade:develop_arm64
+        ```

 The above snippet creates a new directory called `ft_userdata`, downloads the latest compose file and pulls the freqtrade image.
 The last 2 steps in the snippet create the directory with `user_data`, as well as (interactively) the default configuration based on your selections.